matteleuteri/matrix_tools/README.md

 # matrix_tools
-tools for working with matricecs
+tools for working with matrices